Skip to main content

-As far as I have seen, nobody in the state of Wisconsin has published a legitimate list of the state’s top private golf clubs.
-I don’t mind being the first.
+As far as I know, nobody else in Wisconsin has published a true, experience-based ranking of the state’s private golf courses.
+I never mind being first.

-Think your private club should be considered?
-Please feel free to reach out to me at paul@wiscogolfaddict.com and let’s see if we can get a round of golf on the books!
+Think your private club belongs in the conversation?
+Feel free to reach out at paul@wiscogolfaddict.com and let’s see if we can get a round on the calendar.

-My Top Ten Private Golf / Country Clubs in Wisconsin:
+My Top 25 Private Golf / Country Clubs in Wisconsin:

 Designer: Harry B. Smead (1928)